White Lady: Canada

 White Ladies are called Dames blanches in French.
-A popular legend claims that the surroundings of Montmorency Falls near Quebec City are haunted by a white lady.
+One legend claims that the surroundings of Montmorency Falls near Quebec City are haunted by a white lady.
 It is said to be the spirit of a young French-Canadian woman whose fiancé was killed while fighting against the British in the Battle of Beauport.
 The young couple allegedly used to meet near the top of the falls.
 Accordingly, the grieving woman is said to have chosen the site to end her life by throwing herself in the raging waters while wearing the wedding dress that she had recently ordered to be made.
 A smaller waterfall in the vicinity now bears the name Chute de la Dame Blanche (White Lady Waterfall) in reference to this legend.